thealphacubicle/glassbox/README.md

 **glassbox** is a developer-first, real-time observability layer for model tuning.
 It wraps existing hyperparameter search libraries and training pipelines with tracking, dashboards and GPU awareness so you can see, understand and trust model experiments.

 ## Features
-- Unified `ModelTuner` API for grid, random and Optuna-powered searches
+- Unified `ModelSearch` API for grid, random and Optuna-powered searches
 - Optional Weights & Biases tracking
 - Lightweight dashboard powered by Streamlit/Reflex
 - Unified `GlassboxLogger` routing messages to console, W&B, and dashboard